 Eligible without joining an association

 So when you’re meeting with family for the holidays, you may want to see if there are any credit unions you can join via a family member.
-Also, if you’re informing an immediate family member about a deal that you have participated in, like the 5-year CD special at Justice Federal Credit Union which has an APY of up to 3.21%, remember that they can join through you.
+Also, if you’re informing a family member about a deal that you have participated in, remember that they can join through you.
 They don’t need to join an association to qualify for membership.
 In 2013, my brother joined the National Military Family Association to become a PenFed member so he could get that 3.04% 5-year CD.
 I was already a PenFed member, and I had forgotten to inform my brother that he was eligible for PenFed membership based on my membership.

 Merry Christmas and Happy Holidays to All!